-- 1. For the purposes of this Convention, unless the context otherwise requires: - (a) the term "Mauritius" means all the territories, including all the islands, which, in accordance with the laws of Mauritius, constitute the State of Mauritius and includes: - (i) the territorial sea of Mauritius; and - (ii) any area outside the territorial sea of Mauritius which in accordance with international law has been or may hereafter be designated, under the laws of Mauritius as an area, including the Continental Shelf, within which the rights of Mauritius with respect to the sea, the sea-bed and sub-soil and their natural resources may be exercised; - (b) the term "Luxembourg" means the territory of the Grand Duchy of Luxembourg; - (c) the term "national" means: - (i) any individual possessing the nationality or citizenship of a Contracting State; - (ii) any legal person, partnership, association and any other entity deriving its status as such from the laws in force in a Contracting State;
+- (1) For the purposes of this Convention, unless the context otherwise requires: - (a) the term "United Kingdom" means Great Britain and Northern Ireland, including any area outside the territorial sea of the United Kingdom which in accordance with international law has been or may hereafter be designated, under the laws of the United Kingdom concerning the Continental Shelf, as an area within which the rights of the United Kingdom with respect to the sea bed and subsoil and their natural resources may be exercised; - (b) the term "Mauritius" means all the territories, including all the islands, which, in accordance with the laws of Mauritius, constitute the State of Mauritius and includes: - (i) the territorial sea of Mauritius; and - (ii) any area outside the territorial sea of Mauritius which in accordance with international law has been or may hereafter be designated, under the laws of Mauritius concerning the Continental Shelf, as an area within which the rights of Mauritius with respect to the sea bed and subsoil and their natural resources may be exercised; - (c) the term "national" means: - (i) in relation to the United Kingdom, any citizen of the United Kingdom and Colonies, or any British subject not possessing that citizenship or the citizenship of any other Commonwealth country or territory, provided that in either case he has the right of abode in the United Kingdom; and any legal person, partnership, association or other entity deriving its status as such from the law in force in the United Kingdom;

-- (d) the terms "a Contracting State" and "the other Contracting State" mean Mauritius or Luxembourg as the context requires; - (e) the term "person" includes an individual, a trust, a company and any other body of persons; - (f) the term "company" means any body corporate or any entity which is treated as a company or body corporate for tax purposes; - (g) the terms "enterprise of a Contracting State" and "enterprise of the other Contracting State" mean respectively an enterprise carried on by a resident of a Contracting State and an enterprise carried on by a resident of the other Contracting State; - (h) the term "international traffic" means any transport by a ship or aircraft operated by an enterprise which has its place of effective management in a Contracting State, except when the ship or aircraft is operated solely between places in the other Contracting State; - (i) the term "competent authority" means, in the case of Mauritius, the Minister of Finance or his authorized representative, and in the case of Luxembourg, the Minister of Finance or his authorized representative; - (j) the term "tax" means Mauritius tax or Luxembourg tax as the context requires. - 2.
-As regards the application of the Convention by a Contracting State any term not defined therein shall, unless the context otherwise requires, have the meaning which it has under the laws of that State concerning the taxes to which the Convention applies.
+- (ii) in relation to Mauritius, any individual who is a citizen of Mauritius and any legal person, partnership, association or other entity deriving its status as such from the law in force in Mauritius; - (d) the terms "a Contracting State" and "the other Contracting State" mean the United Kingdom or Mauritius as the context requires; - (e) the term "person" comprises an individual, a company and any other body of persons, corporate or not corporate; - (f) the term "company" means any body corporate or any entity which is treated as a company or body corporate for tax purposes; - (g) the terms "enterprise of a Contracting State" and "enterprise of the other Contracting State" mean respectively an industrial, mining, commercial, plantation or agricultural enterprise or similar undertaking carried on by a resident of a Contracting State and an industrial, mining, commercial, plantation or agricultural enterprise or similar undertaking carried on by a resident of the other Contracting State; - (h) the term "international traffic" means any transport by a ship or aircraft operated by an enterprise which has its place of effective management in a Contracting State, except when the ship or aircraft is operated solely between places in the other Contracting State: - (i) the term "competent authority" means, in the case of the United Kingdom the Commissioners of Inland Revenue or their authorised representative, and in the case of Mauritius the Commissioner of Income Tax or his authorised representative; - (j) the term "tax" means United Kingdom tax or Mauritius tax as the context requires. - (2) In the application of the provisions of this Convention by a Contracting State, any term not otherwise defined shall, unless the context otherwise requires, have the meaning which it has under the laws of that Contracting State relating to the taxes which are the subject of this Convention.